 No, your cat doesn’t have a sadistic side.
-She isn’t ripping up your couch, carpet, sheets, etc. just to punish you.
-Many people get so frustrated with their furniture being destroyed by their new, loving cat, that they go ahead and give the poor guy away!
-Cats have a natural affinity to scratch and if all you are providing them is your carpet and sofa, then they’re going to use those to take care of their needs.
-You’d probably want to scratch too if your nails looked like this:
+She isn’t ripping up your couch, carpet, sheets, etc., just to punish you.
+Many people get so frustrated with their furniture being destroyed by their new, loving cat that they go ahead and give the poor guy away!
+Cats have a natural affinity to scratch, and if all you provide them with is your carpet and sofa, they’re going to use those to take care of their needs.
+You’d probably want to scratch, too, if your nails looked like this:

 So why do cats scratch at everything in sight?
-A lot of people erroneously believe that they just do so in order to sharpen their claws.
-While this is part of why cats scratch, it is also an important way that they stretch their arms and back.
-As they pull at your beautifully appointed couch, their claws are stationary and they are pulling their arms and body backwards.
-Think of it like yoga for cats—you’d probably want to do a lot of stretching if you slept 18 hours a day too!
+A lot of people erroneously believe that they just do so to sharpen their claws.
+While this is why cats scratch, it is also an important way to stretch their arms and back.
+As they pull at your beautifully appointed couch, their claws are stationary, and they are pulling their arms and body backward.
+Think of it like yoga for cats—you’d probably want to do a lot of stretching if you slept 18 hours a day, too!
 Just like yoga, scratching also serves to release emotional tension.
-Your cat may be frustrated, angry, anxious, excited, or happy and he’s able to release those emotions by scratching.
+Your cat may be frustrated, angry, anxious, excited, or happy, and he’s able to release those emotions by scratching.

 But that isn’t all!
 Cats are extremely territorial.
 You’ve probably noticed how your cat goes around rubbing his nose on everything in sight multiple times a day.
 Well, scratching is an extension of this behavior.
-Your cat is leaving smells and, in the case of scratching, sights that let other animals know that it’s your cats house.
-In fact, your cat’s paw is even leaving a smell behind too!
+Your cat is leaving smells and, in the case of scratching, sights that let other animals know that it’s YOUR cat’s house.
+In fact, your cat’s paw even leaves a smell behind!
 A cat’s paw pad has scent glands that leave behind his mark.

-Takeaway: Let cats be cats and let them scratch!
-It is an important way for them to relieve stress, mark their territory, and groom
+Takeaway: Let cats be cats and scratch!
+It is an important way for them to relieve stress, mark their territory, and groom.

 Training Your Cat to Scratch a Cat Tree

-Of course, it doesn’t matter if you make custom cat furniture or are simply looking for a cat tree for your Maine coon, you have to train your cat to use his tree instead of your expensive curtains.
-Your cat needs to want to use that tree!
+Of course, it doesn’t matter if you make custom cat furniture or are simply looking for a cat tree for your Maine coon.
+You want to train your cat to use his tree instead of your expensive curtains.
+Your cat needs to WANT to use that tree!

 Put the tree in a strategic location.
 Just because you bought a tree doesn’t mean your cat is going to love it right away.
 If you find that your cat isn’t engaging with the tree, put it in a new location.
 One strategy is to remove something he is used to sleeping on and replace it with the tree.
 He’s already accustomed to going to that location to rest and play, so he’s more likely to use the tree there.

 Once your cat starts to get on the tree, give him as much affection as possible.
 Pet him and play with him while he’s on it.
 Put your cat on the tree and bring his favorite toys to him.
-Give him a good 10 minutes of play once or twice day while he’s on the tree.
-This type of rewarding system will get him to associate the tree with your love and soon he won’t ever want to stop playing on it!
+Give him a good 10 minutes of play once or twice a day while he’s on the tree.
+This type of reward system will get him to associate the tree with your love.
+Soon he won’t ever want to stop playing on it!

-And of course, we all know that cats love food and cat nip!
-Create a trail of treats that goes up the tree.
+And of course, we all know that cats love food and catnip!
+Create a trail of treats that go up to the tree.
 There’s no way he’ll avoid playing on it once you do that.
-If your cat loves cat nip, sprinkle some on different parts of the cat tree, especially parts he has been neglecting.
+If your cat loves catnip, sprinkle some on different parts of the cat tree, especially parts he has been neglecting.

 Sisal vs. Carpet

-Cats love sisal and every cat tree should have its fair share.
-If you are buying a scratching post only, then it should be made of sisal and not carpet.
-Sisal is a kind of rope made from a cactus-like tree and is 100% natural, unlike many varieties of carpet.
-Cats love it because it has a rough texture that they can easily use to dig their claws in deep.
-Its rough texture is also the perfect material for cats to rub their bodies against.
+Cats love sisal, and every cat tree should have its fair share.
+If you are buying a scratching post only, t should be made of sisal and not carpet.
+Sisal is a kind of rope made from a cactus-like tree and is 100% natural – unlike many varieties of carpet.
+Cats love it because it has a rough texture they can easily use to dig their claws in deep.
+The texture is also the perfect material for cats to rub their bodies against.